 The Pont D’Alma Tunnel was a sacred site dedicated to the Moon Goddess Diana, where they used to practice ritual sacrifices.
-During those ceremonies, it was of an utmost importance that the sacrificed victim died inside the underground temple.
+During those ceremonies, it was of the utmost importance that the sacrificed victim died inside the underground temple.
 The assassination of Diana was a reenactment of this ancient pagan tradition.
-Shortly after Diana was killed, Rayelan Allan (a researcher of esoteric history since the early 1970’s, who was also married to Gunther Russbacher, a deep cover CIA/ONI operative) wrote an article called “Diana, Queen of Heaven”.
+Shortly after Diana was killed, Rayelan Allan (a researcher of esoteric history since the early 1970s, who was also married to Gunther Russbacher, a deep-cover CIA/ONI operative) wrote an article called “Diana, Queen of Heaven”.
 The article was picked up by numerous newspapers across the United States and Europe.
-Several authors who have written books about the death of Princess Diana used Rayelan’s article as reference.
+Several authors who have written books about the death of Princess Diana used Rayelan’s article as a reference.
 However, no one fully understood the deeper meaning of the article.
 Therefore, Rayelan decided to expand it into a book.
 The book states that in pre-Christian times, the Pont d’Alma area had been the site of a pagan temple of the goddess Diana and a direct gateway to heaven.
 Mindful of this safety net, the place was chosen by the Merovingian kings (AD500-751) to fight their duels, with the loser going directly to paradise.
 “Pont” means “bridge” and “Alma” means “soul” and for Merovingians, the site was a bridge across the “river of souls”.
 So, Pont de L’Alma, the site of the accident which killed Princess Diana, means “Bridge of the Soul.”

 The Memorial Torch of Pont d’Alma